 "We have great students who have great skills to offer in the workplace and stack up well with other colleges and universities in the state," said Colleen Vawdrey, a professor in UVU’s Woodbury School of Business.

 A total of 130 students from all PBL state chapters participated in 45 events.

-UIn other conference business, UVU students Jason Wright, who took first in desktop publishing and help desk, and Mitch Webb, who took second in financial services and fifth in help desk, were named the Utah PBL Who’s Who.
+In other conference business, UVU students Jason Wright, who took first in desktop publishing and Service Desk, and Mitch Webb, who took second in financial services and fifth in Service Desk, were named the Utah PBL Who’s Who.
 Wright received a $500 scholarship and Webb received a $250 scholarship.

 UVU’s Spencer Behrend was selected state president, while Wright and Webb were elected state webmaster and state treasurer, respectively.

 University Marketing Contact: